MikaVainio/AffinityPublisherFISpelling/README.md

 The `fi_FI.dic` file is a collection of Finnish words.
 There is a word counter at the beginning of the file.
 Affinity Publisher does not maintain this file.
 If you teach new words to Publisher, they are stored outside of this file.
 You can add words to this file with the Spelling Maintenance Tool.

 The `hyph_fi_FI.dic` file contains instructions how to split words for hyphenation.
 There is also a character set definition on the 1st row.
 To hyphenate correctly this file must be installed to a certain folder in your system.
-See

 ## Installing files
 You can download dictionary files by clicking the green Code button on the top right-hand corner.
 Unzip the contents to Affinity's Dictionaries folder.
 In **Windows** you can find this location in Affinity Publisher, through `Edit - Preferences - Tools`.